lllyasviel/SingleFileDB/README.md

 I use this to store millions of image metadata in many machine learning projects.

-It is very useful.

-My mom no longer has to worry that I burned up my SSD by storing many millions of '.json' files to train a Stable Diffusion model.
+SFDB is especially useful when I want to store millions of Stable Diffusion prompts.
+Its effectiveness is also validated in my many other projects.

 # Installation